mark-at-kenzan/hello-world/README.md

 ## Testing and Reports

-Use the following command to run all unit tests and generate a test coverage report (located in `/target/site/cobertura/index.html`):
+Use the following command to run all unit tests and generate a report on test coverage (report is located in `/target/site/cobertura/index.html`):

 ```
 mvn cobertura:cobertura